 The student has completed the major portion of the course and due to extenuating circumstances has not been able to complete all the requirements.
 The student should be able to complete the course with minimal assistance from the instructor.
-This symbol does not represent hours attempted or hours earned.
 Quality Points = 0 per semester hour